Group promoting plant-based eating wants a new name for Macon Bacon baseball team

 And it’s not just a name.
 The ballpark concession menu includes bacon-wrapped bacon, steak-cut bacon, bacon-loaded cheese fries and bacon chips.

 The Washington-based Physicians Committee advocates for plant-based diets and scientific research without animal testing.
-Herby’s letter dated June 1 suggests the team change its name to “Macon Facon Bacon.”
+Herby’s letter dated June 1 suggests the team change its name to “Macon Facon Bacon,” referring to a plant-based bacon.

 Team President Brandon Raphael said the Macon Bacon name and brand have been embraced by fans for their “lighthearted and playful nature.”
 He also noted ballpark concessions include “a plant-based option.”